Review: The Black Keys’ Tacoma Dome show proves arena tours don’t need to be flashy to be exciting

 After an opening set from Issaquah-formed band Modest Mouse, the Black Keys opened with the guitar-driven “I Got Mine” from its 2008 album “Attack and Release.”

 Behind the band was a tall sheet on which live close-ups of the band and other images were projected.
 However, it wasn’t long before the sheet dropped to reveal a screen framed by a circular border with an electric bolt on each side, likely a nod to the electric chair on the album cover.
-(The album name and cover image were reportedly inspired by Tennessee’s first electric-chair execution in 11 years; the last words of the convicted murderer who was executed was apparently “Let’s Rock,” according to Rolling Stone.)
+(The album name and cover image were reportedly inspired by Tennessee’s first electric-chair execution in 11 years; the last words of the convicted murderer who was executed apparently were “Let’s Rock,” according to Rolling Stone.)

 The concert, though, was not a grim affair.